scrapbook

 I have done several of these Southwest landscapes with knife.
 It gives an interesting effect, although the small scale (8" x10") comes out very choppy.

-This is a larger painting (12"x60"), and is still rough, but has, I think, a better overall effect.
+This is a larger painting (12"x60"), was quickly done and appears rough, but I like how it turned out.